sajed2010-me/security-tools/README.md

 - I will work on adding more features tomorrow if god wills, sadly i didn't commit the past two days due to some stuff and i faced a lot of bugs, i will explore more amazing features to add and work on them and will improve my skills trying to the extent of my abilities.

 - Thank you very much for taking the time to check out this very humble project, I appreciate it a lot!!

+## Changelog

+- **5th update (1st-tool.py - 06/04/2026)**
+  Added more improvements:
+  - Added Threads for speed and efficiency especially for a large number of links
+  - Now status code is shown during report

+- I will add more improvements tomorrow if god wills, I'm as said before exploring potential features and as long as there's time i will add more features if god wills, also the further my abilities get the further i will take this tool and others that will be made as well if god wills.

+- Thank you very much for taking the time to check out this very humble project, I truly appreciate it!!